Artificial Precision Polarization Array: Sensitivity for the axion-like dark matter with clock satellites: Methods of analysis

 Here, $\left\{\sigma_{i}\right\}$ represents instrumental measurement uncertainties, $\left\{\omega_{i}\right\}$ denotes the weights assigned to the data points, while $\left\{t_{i}\right\}$ and $\left\{y_{i}\right\}$ correspond to the observation times and the associated measured data sequence, respectively.
 It is emphasized that $\left\{t_{i}\right\}$, $\left\{y_{i}\right\}$ and $\left\{\sigma_{i} \right\}$ are strictly matched in chronological order according to the observation epochs, ensuring a one to one correspondence between each observation and its uncertainty.

 A distinctive feature of the window function in ground-based radio telescope observations is that, in order to detect faint pulsar signals, observations are restricted to nighttime.
 Consequently, the resulting time series is highly non-uniformity sampled.
 Moreover, due to the annual modulation introduced by the Earth's orbital motion, the data are not only influenced by the ionospheric interference discussed earlier but also subject to additional deterministic periodic effects \cite{10.3847/1538-4365/aab766}.
 Together, these factors give rise to pronounced sidelobes and spectral aliasing in the Lomb–Scargle periodogram \cite{10.3847/1538-4365/aab766}, thereby increasing the False Alarm Probability (FAP) and potentially obscuring the true signal peaks.
-As illustrated in Fig.~\ref{iregulartimeGLPS}, the irregular temporal sampling causes the target axion signal to be masked by numerous spurious peaks in the power spectrum.
+As shown in Fig.4 of \cite{10.1088/1475-7516/2022/06/014}, the PPTA observed four representative pulsars (J0437–4715, J1643–1224, J1730–2304 and Crab–QUIJOTE) and presented the GLSP of the time series of polarization measurements.
+Even after applying the IRI ionospheric corrections, the GLSPs of the four pulsars remain highly irregular.
+The irregular temporal sampling causes the target axion signal to be masked by numerous spurious peaks in the power spectrum.
 This effect becomes increasingly severe as the observational S/N decreases, and in extreme cases, the signal peak may fall entirely below the significance threshold, rendering it undetectable.
-The figure also demonstrates that many interference peaks approach the 10\% FAP level, substantially complicating the reliable identification of genuine signals.
+The figure also demonstrates that many interference peaks approach the 32\% FAP level, some of them even approach the 5\% FAP level, substantially complicating the reliable identification of genuine signals.

 In contrast, within our proposed framework, once the satellite network is deployed, it can operate in continuous monitoring mode.
 In the idealized case, the corresponding window function of space-based observations reduces to $W_{{t_{i}}} \big(t\big)=1$, thereby eliminating the non-uniformity inherent in ground-based sampling.
-To illustrate this, we consider a simplified scenario in which the observed signal contains only a single axion induced frequency component, $m_{a}= 10^{-22} \mathrm{eV}$.
-The transmitting satellites emit periodic pulse signals towards the receiving satellite at a fixed interval $\Delta t=\delta t+\sigma=\big(1+\xi_{\delta t}\big)\delta t$.
+To illustrate this, we consider a simplified scenario in which the observed signal contains only a single axion induced frequency component, $m_{a}=10^{-22}\mathrm{eV}$.
+The transmitting satellites emit periodic pulse signals towards the receiving satellite at a fixed interval $\Delta t=\delta t+\sigma_{t}=\big(1+\xi_{\delta t}\big)\delta t$.
 In addition, the system is affected by Gaussian white noise, $\phi_{\text{noise}}$.
 Under these assumptions, the APPA measured at the receiving end can be expressed as